Table of contents

 4. Helpdesk and ticketing system

-Helpdesk and IT ticketing systems help to organize, prioritize, and address the various IT issues reported by end users, customers, or internal teams.
-IT ticket issues can be related to software, hardware, network access, and other operation aberrations.
+Helpdesk and IT ticketing systems help to monitor and address the various IT issues reported by end users, customers, or internal teams.

 5. Unified IT management tool